 This place is quiet, in a nice suburb with friendly service.
 Sitting outside under the shade of big leafy trees, it never feels crowded even when there are lots of people.
 So far, I enjoy their cakes and their breakfast menu.
 Parking can be a bit hectic when it’s full but that’s the price for people enjoying their food!

-Ingredients You Will Need for Apple, Carrot, and Raisin Pie
+Assembling Your Arsenal: Essential Ingredients for the Apple, Carrot, and Raisin Pie

 Equipment Needed